Musée d'ethnographie de Neuchâtel: Exhibitions

-Since the 1980's, under the leadership of Jacques Hainard and his successors, the MEN has developed a "museology of rupture" (muséologie de la rupture), an original approach to exhibitions that contributed to its popularity.
+Since the 1980s, under the leadership of Jacques Hainard and his successors, the MEN has developed a "museology of rupture" (muséologie de la rupture), an original approach to exhibitions that contributed to its popularity.
 This exhibition policy questions the audience's perception of the objects, their roles and meaning inside the museum.
 The role of the museum as a social institution is also studied.

-Since the addition of the Black Box in the 1950's, the museum has given diverging exhibition tenets to its two buildings.
+Since the addition of the Black Box in the 1950s, the museum has given diverging exhibition tenets to its two buildings.
 The villa hosts the reference exhibitions and is focused on the collections and museology subjects.
 The Black Box welcomes temporary exhibitions.
 These will develop a discourse that is supported by a mix of objects from the collections and new objects, bought specifically for the exhibition.

 Reference exhibition: L'impermanence des choses

 The museum's reference exhibitions have always had the collections at the center of their discourse.
 From 2007 to 2012, the Museum presented an exhibition entitled Retour d'Angola.
 It was looking back at the second Swiss scientific mission to Angola carried out between 1932 and 1933 and organized by the curator at the time, Théodore Delachaux.
 By studying its own history, the museum was able to pinpoint paradoxes in the practice of ethnology and museology.

 Following the renovation and reorganization of the villa in 2015–2017, a new reference exhibition opened on November 25, 2017, L'impermanence des choses.
 The exhibition looks at both the museum's collections and its history.
 The title references the way our view of the collections is constantly shifting.
 The exhibition focuses strongly on the museum's social role.
 The exhibition is modular, with spaces that can be renewed independently of each other.